- Describe a sense of self for preschoolers.

 - Making resources available to families.

 Within the section Addressing the Needs of All Children and Families in this lesson, you read about seven irreducible needs (Brazelton and Greenspan 2000) for children to be able to feel safe and relate to others.
-Download and print the Reflecting on Irreducible Needs Activity.
+Download the Reflecting on Irreducible Needs Activity.
 Choose one of the irreducible needs of children and discuss what would happen to a preschooler, from the child’s perspective, if this need is or is not met.
-Then, share and discuss your responses with a colleague, supervisor, trainer, or coach.
+Then, share and discuss your responses with a colleague, administrator, trainer, or coach.

 As a preschool teacher, you work with diverse children and families.
 Download and print the Promoting a Sense of Self: Scenarios Activity.
 After you read each of the scenarios, reflect on the child and family’s sense of self, and address how you would promote a positive sense of self.
 Compare your responses with the ones shared in the second Apply attachment, Promoting a Sense of Self: Scenarios Activity Suggested Responses.
 When you are finished, share your responses with your supervisor, trainer, or coach.